 Check for Hidden Cameras: Where to Look for a Camera

 The first step is to think logically about what someone would be interested in capturing on a hidden recording device.
-“Cameras typically need a clear view of the subject to get the best images,” explains Jack Plaxe, a hotel and lodging security professional and Founder and Managing Director of the Security Consulting Alliance.
+“Cameras typically need a clear view of the subject to get the best images,” explains Jack Plaxe, a hotel and lodging security professional and Founder and former Managing Director of the Security Consulting Alliance.
 “A visual scan of the room in key areas such as sleeping rooms, bathrooms, et cetera, may reveal clues that lead to the discovery of covert devices.
 For example, an unusually positioned object in the room may warrant a closer inspection.
 This was how an Airbnb guest found a camera concealed inside a motion detector that seemed out of place in a bedroom.”

 It could be helpful to familiarize yourself with what hidden cameras can look like.
 They are easy and inexpensive to purchase (check out some on Amazon here).